ryanrclewis/saintstombs/regions/france.md

 - Chapel in the College of Navarre

   - St. William of Bourges, bishop, 1/10 (rib only)

-- Chapel of the Miraculous Medal

-  - St. Vincent de Paul (heart only)

-- Hospital of Val-de-Grâce Chapel (in the 5^th^ arrondissement)
+- Hospital of Val-de-Grâce Chapel (in the 5th arrondissement)

   - St. Clement of Ankara (skull only), martyr, 1/23